 Working in a company is all about collaboration.
 How you form and nurture the relationships with your colleagues can make or break your experience within the organization.
 Your working relationships will also be more successful if you engage on a friendly level, like chatting in the lunchroom.

 During your first few weeks on the job, go out of your way to be friendly.
 Introduce yourself to your new colleagues.
-Invite them to lunch and accept lunch offers in return.
+Invite them to coffee (in-person or even a virtually) and accept similar offers in return.
 Every organization has a specific culture and your hiring manager likely recognized that you would fit well within that culture—don’t be afraid to put yourself out there.

 What’s more, having a positive relationship with your coworkers has more benefits than simply liking the people you spend most of your day with.
 Research shows that good working relationships lead to improved teamwork, morale, and productivity.

 As the saying goes, people don’t quit jobs, they quit bosses.
 But relationships are a two-way street, meaning you must also put in the effort in order to have a good working relationship with your manager.
 Not only can this be valuable for your career, since your manager can help set you up to succeed at your company, but it can positively affect your health.
 The relationship that you form with your boss will be among the most important ones you form during your time at your organization.

 Focusing on getting to know your boss right away allows for an open and honest dialogue from the beginning.
 Ask them about their expectations of you in your position.
 Learn about the habits and traits they appreciate.
 Find out how you can alleviate their load by excelling in your role.
 Also, the more you understand your role and its requirements, the easier it becomes for your boss to recognize your efforts and help you shape your path in the company.
 Having an amicable relationship with your boss helps them to better guide you.
 They’ll know how you best respond to feedback, when to give you freedom, and when to lend a helping hand.

 5. Learn the company’s social media policy.